cecilchurms/MechSim/README.md

 ![Under Development](./Documentation/Images/Child.jpg)<br><br>

-# Please be patient.
-The software and documentation is not yet mature, and is still in the process of development.
+<strong><em>Please be patient.
+The software and documentation is not yet mature, and is still in the process of development.</em></strong>

 # ---------------------------------------